 Olmec Art Project

 Make a baby figure out of air-dry clay.
 You’ve just got to with this one.
 This Olmec art lesson on the Denver Art Museum website is pretty much exactly the lesson I was imagining for this artwork.
 I love the internet.
 The lesson talks about the mood and the emotion in the artworks.
-(The clay links are Amazon affiliate links.
-Purchases made through these links help support the work I do for you on Art Class Curator).
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 More Olmec Art Lesson Plans and Resources